 Large scale quantum computers will generate terabytes of syndrome data every second that must be decoded as fast as it’s acquired to stop errors propagating and rendering calculations useless.

-To tackle this challenge, we’ve created Deltaflow.Decode, the world's first scalable quantum error decoder.
+To tackle this challenge, we’ve created Deltaflow.Decode, the world's most powerful scalable quantum error decoder.
 Customisable to each quantum computer maker's requirements, Deltaflow.Decode can be tightly integrated with any qubit control system to implement a complete high-speed quantum error correction cycle.

-Deltaflow.Decode is the product of ground-breaking research by the world’s top experts in decoding, noise modelling and chip design.
+Deltaflow.Decode is the product of ground-breaking research into quantum error correction (QEC) by the world’s top experts in decoding, noise modelling and chip design.

 Deltaflow.Decode can spot qubit errors quickly and accurately, and is designed to support the next generation of bigger and more powerful quantum computers.